Saliceto, Piedmont

 Saliceto (Sarzèj) is a commune in the province of Cuneo, and the region of Piedmont, Italy, located about 80 km southeast of Turin and about 50 km east of Cuneo.

 Saliceto borders the following municipalities: Cairo Montenotte, Camerana, Cengio, Gottasecca, and Montezemolo.

-Historically Saliceto was a possession of the Del Carretto marquisses of Finale Ligure, who built here a castle in 1588.
+Historically Saliceto was a possession of the Del Carretto marquises of Finale Ligure, who built a castle here in 1588.
 The castle was besieged in 1689 by Spanish troops.